 Cost of revenue.
 Cost of revenue consists primarily of material, labor and overhead costs.
-In future periods we expect cost of revenue to remain consistent with current levels, or decrease slightly as a percentage of total net revenue due to improved absorption of manufacturing overhead costs associated with increased production volumes, improved efficiencies for supplies and materials and improved labor and manufacturing efficiencies.
+In future periods we expect cost of revenue to remain consistent with current levels due to our achieving nearly full absorption of manufacturing overhead costs associated with increased production volumes, improved efficiencies for supplies and materials and improved labor and manufacturing efficiencies.